red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-1/bot-thinking-guardrails.md

 ## Accessing Reasoning Content

-When an LLM generates a response with reasoning traces, the NeMo Guardrails toolkit extracts the reasoning and makes it available through the `bot_thinking` variable.
+When an LLM generates a response with reasoning traces, the NeMo Guardrails library extracts the reasoning and makes it available through the `bot_thinking` variable.
 You can use this variable in the following ways.

 ### In Colang Flows